Danish-Ovungal/group_spend/README.md

 # group_spend

-An application to analyze trends and balances for group expenses
+Designed a feature for UPI payment apps to have shared wallet enabling users to pay shared expenses, Customized user dashboard to visualize spending trends and balances for group expenses using charts